Great Lakes by Teresa Runnett

 buy it now or visit pattern website

-The Great Lakes socks celebrate these incredible bodies of water, with large bubbled cables representing their incredible size, and smaller cable twists to represent the waterways that connect them all.
+The Great Lakes socks celebrate these bodies of water, with large bubbled cables representing their incredible size, and smaller cable twists to represent the waterways that connect them all.

 Sizes

-There are three sizes available in pattern, small (18cm foot circumference), medium (20cm foot circumference), and large (22.5cm foot circumference).
+There are four sizes available in pattern: 1 (18cm / 7.25” foot circumference), 2 (20cm / 8” foot circumference), 3 (22.5cm / 9” foot circumference), and 4 (25cm / 10” foot circumference).
 Note that the sizes listed are measured around the sock, so find your size by measuring your foot and then subtracting 10%.

 Yarn and Yardage